What does the Bible teach about faith?

-In Christianity, faith is synonymous with trust – trust in God’s Word.
-The Bible says that eternal life is ours through Jesus – complete and absolute trust in Jesus’ works and not our own.
-The Bible also assures us that from the moment of our conversion, we already have eternal life.
-This is because our faith is in Jesus’ work, and his work has been judged to be perfect.
+Faith is synonymous with trust in God’s Word in Christianity.
+The Bible says that eternal life is through Jesus — complete and absolute trust in Jesus’ works alone and not our own.
+The Bible also assures us that one already has eternal life from the moment of their conversion.
+This is because true faith is always in Jesus’ work, and his work has been judged perfect.

-What’s more, forgiveness, eternal life and the companionship of the Holy Ghost are all gifts from God given to his children.
-Meaning, God gives them voluntarily, without obligation, payment or condition.
+What’s more, through faith, God gifts to his children forgiveness of sins, eternal life, and the companionship of the Holy Ghost.
+God gives them voluntarily, without obligation, payment, or condition.

 We...know that a man is not justified by observing the law, but by faith in Jesus Christ.

 Stop talking past each other.
 Gain a better understanding of the words that are unique to Mormonism and the differences of shared terms between Mormonism and Christianity.

 In Mormonism, faith is accepting the Mormon plan of salvation and the power God gives Mormons to resist sin and perform works.
 This faith is a commitment to keep the commandments of Mormonism, and you can strengthen your faith by keeping the commandments.
 Like all blessings from God in Mormonism, faith is obtained and increased through individual obedience and righteous action.

 To have faith in Jesus Christ means to have such trust in Him that we obey whatever He commands.